 - Ensure you receive the keys and a copy of the signed lease agreement in exchange for any funds you have agreed to pay.

-- Remember bonds need to be lodged with Consumer Protection at the Department of Mines, Industry Regulation and Safety.
+- Remember bonds need to be lodged with Consumer Protection at the Department of Energy, Mines, Industry Regulation and Safety.

 - Be careful if asked to pay funds via direct bank transfer unless you are sure the payment is to a licensed real estate agent, contact them in advance to verify the bank details are correct.

 You can view information about scams or report a scam on WA ScamNet’s website.
 Alternatively, you can contact WA ScamNet on 1300 304 054.